salim-b/revealjs-tpl/slides.md

 #background-image: assets/unsplash-lERuUa_96uo.jpg # uncomment for the same background image on every slide

 # reveal.js config; for more options like `parallaxBackgroundImage`, see https://revealjs.com/config/
-mouseWheel: false # set to `true` to scroll through the slides using the mouse wheel / touchpad
+mouseWheel: 'false' # set to `true` to scroll through the slides using the mouse wheel / touchpad; has to be set as String until https://github.com/jgm/pandoc/issues/7402 is resolved
-width: 1920 # native presentation size, cf. https://revealjs.com/presentation-size/
+## native presentation size, cf. https://revealjs.com/presentation-size/
+width: 1920
 height: 1080

 # additional reveal.js plug-in config